PhilClarkPhD/photometry/README.md

 Future additions will include a "frozen" version of the app that can be downloaded and used off-the-shelf.
 Also, we will include the ability to align the zdff signal to digital input and output (DIO) events so that we can see how brain activity is changing environmental and behavioral events, a fundamental question in neuroscience!

 ## *In this repo...*
-* **zdFF.py** A file containing all of the functions required to compute zdff from raw photometyr data.
+* **zdFF.py** A file containing all of the functions required to compute zdff from raw photometry data.
 Most of this code is forked from [this repo](https://github.com/PhilClarkPhD/Photometry_data_processing)
 * **FP_GUI.py:** This file contains the code for running the application and was made by myself with help from Anthony Moreno-Sanchez.

 Please reach out with questions / comments!